40 New Certifications Enabling Seamless, Agile and Information-Rich Integrations Achieved in the First 18 Weeks of 2013

 - Shah Ardan, President, Lone Star College - University Park

-“By building to IMS standards across our product lines, we are delivering on the promise of re-use across systems—from digital content integrations with leading publishers and faculty-created content, to powerful Cloud tools.
-Blackboard is proud to be a leader in the IMS community, partnering with IMS, clients, and developers across the globe to focus on innovation as opposed to devoting resources to re-developing different flavors of the same product.”
+“By building to 1EdTech standards across our product lines, we are delivering on the promise of re-use across systems—from digital content integrations with leading publishers and faculty-created content, to powerful Cloud tools.
+Blackboard is proud to be a leader in the 1EdTech community, partnering with 1EdTech, clients, and developers across the globe to focus on innovation as opposed to devoting resources to re-developing different flavors of the same product.”